smarc-project/smarc_msgs/README.rst

 The resulting TF tree has the structure ``utm -> map -> vehicle/odom -> vehicle/base_link -> vehicle/imu_link``.
 Note that ``imu_link`` can be exchanged for any other frame on the vehicle.

 The ``utm -> vehicle/base_link`` is the most interesting transform as it provides the vehicle pose in the coordinate system of the local UTM zone.
 Which UTM zone this is referring to is given by the ``/utm_zone`` and ``/utm_band`` parameters, which are set at start-up.

+**NED Convenience frames**

+These can be useful if we need to get poses in NED coordinates.
+It should not be used within the ROS system but only to relay information to other systems that used NED.

+* UTM NED frame - ``utm_ed`` - rotated parent to ``utm`` that allos getting vehicle pose in NED coordinates

+**A note on NED oriented sensors**

+If sensors such as IMU or GYRO report measurements in a NED coordinate system, we can still use those measurements as-is on the vehicle.
+However, we need to make sure that these sensors are added in a NED-rotated frame on the vehicle (upside down etc.).
+They can then be used in any pre-existing features that rely on TF to get measurement poses.

 Payloads
 --------